This is a named option in the Kinesiology, PhD. For more information, please see our program website.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-This program follows the Graduate School's Advisor policy and the Graduate School's Committees policy, except the dissertation committee must have a minimum of 5 members.
+Refer to the Graduate School: Advisor and Graduate School: Committees (Doctoral/Master’s/MFA) policies, except the dissertation committee must have a minimum of five members.

 1. Preliminary exams Committee (three graduate faculty members)